-His prosecution is alarming not just as a violation of his rights to a fair trial and citizenship, but also for its impact on Bahraini religious freedoms.
-The United States Commission on International Religious Freedoms' (USCIRF) latest annual report categorises Bahrain as a Tier 2 country, which is defined as one "in which the violations engaged in or tolerated by the government are serious and characterized by at least one of the elements of the 'systematic, ongoing, and egregious' CPC [Countries of Particular Concern] standard."
-USCIRF found a deterioration in the religious freedoms of Bahrain's Shia, and highlights Sheikh Qassim's nationality revocation and prosecution as a key, negative development.
+The prosecution of Sheikh Qassim is alarming not just as a violation of his rights to a fair trial and citizenship, but also for its impact on Bahraini religious freedoms.
+The United States Commission on International Religious Freedoms' (USCIRF) latest annual report categorises Bahrain as a Tier 2 country for the first time, a status which is defined as one "in which the violations engaged in or tolerated by the government are serious and characterized by at least one of the elements of the 'systematic, ongoing, and egregious' CPC [Countries of Particular Concern] standard."
+USCIRF found that the religious freedom of Bahrain's Shia had deteriorated in recent years, highlighting Sheikh Qassim's nationality revocation and prosecution as a key, negative development.

-The violation of Sheikh Qassim's rights has led to further grave violations: On 26 January 2017, masked, plainclothes officers shot live ammunition against the peaceful sit-in outside his home in Duraz, fatally wounding 18-year-old Mustafa Hamdan, who died in March.
+The violation of Sheikh Qassim's rights has led to further grave violations: On 26 January 2017, masked, plainclothes officers shot live ammunition at the peaceful sit-in outside his home in Duraz, fatally wounding 18-year-old Mustafa Hamdan, who died in March.
 No government entity has acknowledged responsibility for this attack nor have any independent and impartial investigations occurred to date.

 Additionally, authorities have barred any Friday prayers from being held at the Imam Sadiq mosque, where Sheikh Qassim normally preaches, since June 2016.
-Over 80 Shia clerics have been subject to harassment in the past year.
+Over 80 Shia clerics have been subject to judicial harassment in the past year.
 At least nine clerics have been sentenced to prison for "illegal gathering" and expression-related offences.